College of Education, Health, and Human Services

 Burke, Christopher J., PhD, University of Illinois at Urbana-Champaign, Associate Professor of Science Education

-DeFauw, Danielle, PhD, Oakland University, Assistant Professor of Education
+DeFauw, Danielle, PhD, Oakland University, Associate Professor of Education

 Duran, Mesut, PhD, Ohio University, Professor of Education